Victoria Park Collegiate Institute

 Victoria Park Collegiate Institute (commonly known as Victoria Park C.I., Victoria Park, Vic Park, VP, and VPCI); formerly Victoria Park Secondary School, is a collegiate institute in Toronto, Ontario, Canada.
 It is located south of York Mills Road and west of Victoria Park Ave. in the district of North York.
 It is the first publicly funded school in Ontario to host the International Baccalaureate Diploma Programme.
 Authorized to offer the IB Diploma Programme since July 1987, the programme is taught in English.
 The school is open to male and female students.
 Some feeder schools include Milne Valley Middle School and Donview Middle School.
 The student population of Victoria Park Collegiate Institute is diverse, with a component of English as Second Language students (over 30%).

 History

 Victoria Park Collegiate Institute was officially opened to students in 1960.
+Its name derives from the nearby Victoria Park Avenue.

 Approximately two decades after its founding, Victoria Park C.I. became the first public school within Ontario to offer the International Baccalaureate Program.

-In the late 2000s, a fitness center was opened which goes by the name of "Brian Maxwell Fitness Centre".
-This was to dedicate Brian Maxwell and his contributions to this school, as well as his passing in 2004.
+In the late 2000s, a fitness centre was opened, the Brian Maxwell Fitness Centre.

-Throughout 2016-2018, many renovations had occurred in the school with new additions such as a new and improved resource room, a remodeled gym, an improved track field, revamped parking lots, a cell phone charging station, and repainted walls/doors.
+Between 2016 and 2018, renovations were made to the school, which included remodelling the gym, improving the track field, revamping parking lots.
+New additions included a resource room, cell phone charging station, and repainted walls and doors.